 If an agency anticipates the need for a Production OTA, it must give advanced consideration and notice.
-This is why OTA solicitation documents and Prototype OT agreements include provisions explaining the possibility of a Production OTA.
+This is why, during the period preceding the solicitation, OTA solicitation documents, and Prototype OT agreements include provisions explaining the possibility of a Production OTA.

 History of OTAs

-Part of this growth strategy centered on OTA contracts, which Congress authorized for DoD use to encourage a more proactive acquisition process.
+Part of this growth strategy centered on OTA contracts, which Congress authorized DoD to use to encourage a more proactive acquisition process.

-Rather than aligning tightly to strict FAR clauses, an OTA contract allows the DoD to take a riskier approach to acquisition.
+Rather than aligning tightly to strict FAR clauses, an OTA contract allows the DoD that is subject to take a riskier approach to acquisition.
 From there, they can tell more clearly if they’ll succeed or fail before they invest in an expensive long-term program.

 To date, Congress has authorized 11 federal agencies to use OTAs, including the: